awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 }
 ```

 To use the preceding example, replace *EH1HDMB1FH2TC* with the OAI’s ID\.
-To find the OAI’s ID, see the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.
+To find the OAI’s ID, see the [Origin access identities page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.

 You can also specify an OAI as the `Principal` by using its Amazon S3 canonical ID\.
 For example: